ArnabUshna24/CV-optimization/README.md

 </table>

 Over the course of more than 7 years, categorized into 4 phases, I dropped my information on 146 occasions.
 I further categorized the companies and positions on the basis of relevance and my profile.
-Here are the detailed breakdown:
+Here is the detailed breakdown: